sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 Every morning and every evening, run your favorite posit benchmark and recite the following:
 > [posits] provide compelling advantages over floats, including larger dynamic range, higher accuracy, better closure, bitwise identical results across systems, simpler hardware, and simpler exception handling.

-Confess your use of floating points, repent, and cleanse your soul.
+Confess your use of floating points, repent, and be cleansed.
 Contact the authors for induction into the Cult of Posits.